I’ve tried to stop biting my nails for years, unsuccessfully. Finally, at the age of 30 I figured it. Here are my best tips:

 It was second grade, I really loved that teacher.

-I even avoided painting my nails because I hated bringing attention to them.
+For years, I would hide my hands.
+I avoiding painting my nails because I hated bringing attention to them.

 My hands were always in my mouth.
 Especially when I was feeling anxious.